 At this point you're ready to process the logfile.
 Click Process Makelog at the bottom of the dialog.

 2i.
 Review your results and refine the processing rules

 Imagix 4D provides several sources of feedback to use in reviewing the results of processing the logfile.

 The first indicator you'll see is a dialog that lists the number of source files that were identified during the processing, divided into those found in your file system and those that weren't.
 The dialog enables you to generate project settings.
-If you choose to, individual data sources are defined in the list on the left side of the Data Sources dialog.
-By clicking on those, you can review which source files were identified, as well as what -I, -D and -U flags were associated with each set of files.
+If you choose to, any previously generated settings for this data source are replaced by settings derived from the new processing.

 Reviewing the results and revising the rules is an iterative process.
 It will require analysis and deductive reasoning on your part.
 Here are some strategies that can make the process easier.